gospeldesk/www.gospeldesk.org/_posts/2024-02-15-welcome-to-gospel-desk.md

 interest. “[I]t is the conscience of the offerer that sanctifies the sacrifice when it is pure, and thus moves God to accept the offering as from a friend” (St. Irenaeus, _Against Heresies_, 4.16.4).
-May God in His mercy grant me a pure conscience that I might make a true offering.
+May God in His mercy grant me a pure conscience that I might make of my life a worthy offering to Him.

 I am motivated by the Great Commission.
 I want to see the Church thrive and grow.
 I am encouraged by my bishop, my priest, my godmother, and my friends.
 I